Behind the Scenes of "The Eternal Space," A Play About Penn Station's Demolition

 With over five hundred miles of coastline, it’s no surprise that New York City is directly shaped by the waterways that surround it.
-While the Hudson River has long served as a working waterfront, home to warehouses, businesses and passing freights, it’s also an iconic city fixture in and of itself.
+While the Hudson River has long served as a working waterfront, home to warehouses, businesses, and passing freight, it’s also an iconic city fixture in and of itself.
 Much like the various bridges it flows under, the river is a sight to behold — and it also happens to hold many secrets.

 The term “drowned river” may sound like an oxymoron, but it’s actually used to describe the geological state of the Hudson River estuary.
 After the retreat of the Wisconsin glaciation, rising sea levels have drowned the coastal plain, bringing salt water above the mouth of the river.
 In fact, the drowned river valley rises only about 1.5 miles along 150 miles between New York City and Troy.
 It’s dredged to maintain a minimum depth of 9–11 meters.

-The Hudson River has had several names over the years: the Mohicans called it “Mahicannittuck (place of the Mohicans)”, the Dutch referred to it as “Mauritius,” in honor of Prince Maurice of Nassau, and the Iroquois called it “Cahohatatea” (the river).
+The Hudson River has had several names over the years: the Mohicans called it “Mahicannittuck (place of the Mohicans),” the Dutch referred to it as “Mauritius,” in honor of Prince Maurice of Nassau, and the Iroquois called it “Cahohatatea” (the river).
 The southernmost portion of the Hudson River also has a nickname: the North River, which refers to the vicinity around New York City and northeastern New Jersey.

 If you ask locals about the “North River” today, they’d probably cock their heads in confusion.
 While the term still retains currency for local mariners, it has fallen out of general use.
 However, on some nautical charts and maps from the 17th through 19th centuries (and even into the 20th century), what we know as the Hudson is actually labeled as the “North River.”
 The Hagstrom map, seen above, was published in the 1990s.